20kdc/gabien-common/micromvn/README.md

 * `micromvn.java`\
   `java` used for executing tests/etc.\
   This completely overrides the java detected using `MICROMVN_JAVA_HOME` / `JAVA_HOME` / `java.home`.
+* `micromvn.testMainClass` / `micromvn.testMarker`\
+  These default to `org.junit.runner.JUnitCore` (JUnit 4 console runner) and `Lorg/junit/Test;`.
+Changing them can be used to adapt micromvn's test logic to another test framework.\
+  If `micromvn.testMarker` is found in a class file in the test classes directory, that file is recognized as a test and is passed as an argument.

 ## POM Support